quantumlib/Cirq/README.rst

 We use
 `Github issues <https://github.com/quantumlib/Cirq/issues>`__
 for tracking requests and bugs.
-Please post questions to `Stack Overflow <https://quantumcomputing.stackexchange.com/>`__ with a 'cirq' tag.
+Please post questions to the `Quantum Computing Stack Exchange <https://quantumcomputing.stackexchange.com/>`__ with a 'cirq' tag.

 See Also
 --------